 Regulatory innovation reshapes the genomic regulatory program and plays a key role in biological diversity and evolution, but understanding of its evolutionary processes and functional implications remains incomplete.
 Alongside from our work, mounting evidence supports that repetitive sequences (comprising ~50% of the whole genome in mammals), which were previously considered ‘junk’, contribute significantly to regulatory innovation and warrant detailed investigation.
 In addition to transcriptional regulation, we also study the regulatory innovation and evolution in other processes such as replication and splicing, which are equally important but rather under-studied.

-2. How do germline de novo mutations distribute across the genome and how do they occur?
+2. How do spontaneous germline mutations distribute across the genome and how do they occur?

-Representative work #2 By analyzing >300,000 de novo mutations and other omic datasets, we systematically assessed the effects of nucleosomes on de novo mutation rate variation across the human genome.
+Selected work #3 By analyzing >300,000 de novo mutations and other omic datasets, we systematically assessed the effects of nucleosomes on de novo mutation rate variation across the human genome.
 We discovered that nucleosome positioning stability is a significant modulator of mutation rates and closely associated with evolution of SINE/LINE repeats.
 See more in Li & Luscombe Nat Commun (2020).

 3. How do the processes of genome regulation and evolution affect biodiversity and human diseases?